webdevCsAB/naturblog/README.md

 Instructions to follow:

 1. Copy all files to webserver
-2. Edit the file `system/config.php` with real data
+2. Edit the file `system/config.php` with real data \*
 3. Run your server and navigate to the project: http://yourdomain.com/

+\* Edit the blog name - and replace logo.svg, favicon.ico and apple-touch-icon.png files.

 ~~~
 Default test URL: (http://naturblog.brum/)